nickFalcone/git-conflict-bot/README.md

-# Git conflict Slack bot
+# Git conflict Slack bot 🤖

 Notify a Slack channel about git merge conflicts.
-This could be helpful to run automatically on long-lived development branches, or as a pull request webhook.
+This could be helpful to run automatically on long-lived development branches.

 ## Install